KILTprotocol/kilt-workshop-101/attestation.md

 # 🔖 Attestation

-In this section, you'll play the role of an <span class="label-role attester">attester</span>:
+In this section, you'll play the role of the <span class="label-role attester">attester</span>:
 * You'll take a `RequestForAttestation` object;
 * Attest it;
 * Store the attestation on the chain;